ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/channel_form/index.rst

 	{field:my_field_name}

 Display a custom field using the Fieldtype API's display\_field method.
-Useful for fieldtypes that use complex markup, for instance a WYSIWYG fieldtype.
+Useful for fieldtypes that use complex markup, for instance a relationship fieldtype.

 error:my\_field\_name